← noiceinsurprise.com

 2

+The Surprise City Council has met four times since the facility was announced.
 On April 7, Judd committed on the record to bringing the facility as a formal action item.
 On April 21, he proposed a letter instead.
+On May 5, the council met again with no formal action taken.
 No resolution has been introduced.
 No vote has been taken.
 Other cities have passed formal resolutions, withheld water hookups, and filed lawsuits.
 Surprise has done none of these.

 Read the April 21 and April 7 records →